Panic Device Specifications:

 Manual Strikes:

 Made of 303 stainless steel in satin and polished finishes.
-Mounting bars for electric strikes are made from 6063T5 aluminum clad in stainless steel or brass.
+Mounting bars for electric strikes are made from 6063-T5 aluminum clad in stainless steel or brass.

 Electric Strikes:

 Folger Adams 310-1 electric strikes are supplied with panic devices as a standard when electric strikes are specified.
 Some customers choose to supply their own.
-It is imperative that the function of the lock is specified in accordance to the building specification.
+It is imperative that the function of the lock is specified in accordance with the building specification.

 Non-Fail Safe Strikes: